Anyone who is into saving money should head to Russia … and pack up their ISIC card.

 St. Isaac’s Cathedral

-How about seeing the inside of the largest Russian Orthodox cathedral in the world, for 40% less?
+How about seeing the inside of the largest Russian Orthodox cathedral in the world, for less?
 Inside, you’ll find seriously breathtaking murals, opulent and incredibly detailed flourishes, plus one of the prettiest places to view the city of St. Petersburg from above.
+Get a ticket to the inside (museum) and the stunning view up in the dome itself (the cupola) for 200 Rubles if you have an ISIC card.

 Colored a dreamy pink and outlined in some of the most ornate window panes and flourishes you’ve ever seen, Stroganov palace used to be home to one of Russia’s most powerful imperial families.
 You’re coming for some of the most impressive and ornate staterooms, as well as the classically Baroque exterior, all for 50% off with your ISIC card.